jackkolb/Flex/README.md

 Files:

-Returns a vector of z-deformation (Radius, Z) circ_plate_point_deform.m -- calculates the deformation of a circular plate given pressure on centerpoint circ_plate_surface_deform.m -- calculates the deformation of a curcular plate given pressure over surface
+Returns a vector of z-deformation (Radius, Z)
+[In Progress - Jack] circ_plate_point_deform.m -- calculates the deformation of a circular plate given pressure on centerpoint circ_plate_surface_deform.m -- calculates the deformation of a curcular plate given pressure over surface

 Returns a 2D matrix of z-deformation (X, Y, Z)